unoplatform/Uno.Themes/README.md

 ## Getting Started

 1. Install the nuget package Uno.Material.
-2. Unless you want our default color palette (inspired by our Uno logo), you'll want to override the following color resources in you application.
+2. Unless you want our default color palette (inspired by our Uno logo), you'll want to override the following color resources in your application.
 We suggest creating a ColorPaletteOverride.xaml `ResourceDictionary`.
 For more information on the color system, consult this [page](https://material.io/design/color/the-color-system.html#color-theme-creation) for all the official documentation and tools to help you create your own palette.
-Here is what ColorPaletteOverride.xaml would contain if you want both light and dark theme.
+Here is what ColorPaletteOverride.xaml would contain if you want both light and dark themes.
 ```xaml
 <ResourceDictionary
     xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"